advaith1/howtodiscord/README.md

 # DiscordApp
-:clipboard: Open-source documentation relating to DiscordApp/Hammer and Chisel.
+Open-source documentation relating to DiscordApp/Hammer and Chisel.
-All content in this repository is my content, however the individual servers belong to the respective administrators and/or organisations.
+All content in this repository is my content, however the individual servers belong to the respective administrators and/or organisation.

 ## Contacts
-Complaints/Questions about any official servers should be forwarded to [Discord Support](mailto:support@discordapp.com) or **Dabbit Prime#0001**.
+Complaints/Questions about any official servers should be forwarded to [Discord Support](mailto:support@discordapp.com) or **Dabbit Prime#0896**.
 Complaints/Questions about the Partnership Program should be forwarded to the [Discord Partners Team](mailto:partners@discordapp.com) or **Mallory#0001**.
 Complains/Questions about the HypeSquad Program should be forwarded to the [Discord HypeSquad Team](mailto:hypesquad@discordapp.com) or **Mallory#0001**.